All Episodes

 All she would have had to say is, I want to thank the Republicans who are crossing over and voting for me.

-If she would have done that, she would have increased her support, and she might have dented the uh the edge of North Carolina a little bit.
+If she would have done that, she would have increased her support, and she might have dented the edge in North Carolina a little bit.

 That would have been the smart play.